Automatic Repair and Deadlock Detection for Parameterized Systems: Parameterized Model Checking of Disjunctive Systems

 \subsection{Model Checking Algorithm}

-\ms{It is important to compute that complexity of the algorithm especially if it turned out to be smaller than the pairwise systems which is double exponential...(though I doubt it)} Our model checking algorithm is a variant of the known backwards reachability algorithm for WSTS~\cite{abdulla1996general}.
+\ms{It is important to compute that complexity of the algorithm especially if it turned out to be smaller than the pairwise systems which is double exponential...(though I doubt it)} Our model checking algorithm is based on the known backwards reachability algorithm for WSTS~\cite{abdulla1996general}.
 We present it in detail to show how it stores intermediate results to return an \emph{error sequence}, from which we derive concrete error paths.